oshebj/linux-showcase/README.md

 # Infrastructure:
 I'm running this on my homelab using Debian.
 Proxmox in KVM as the hypervisor.
 16 cores and 25G memory.
-No playbooks agains network equipment as I don't have access to it.
-IPS with Snort/Ossec and logging with Zabbix for basic events are sent to a basic Debian instance.
+No playbooks against network equipment as I don't have access to it.
+IPS with Snort/Ossec and logging with Zabbix for basic events are sent to a Debian instance.

 ## Servers:
 * ubuntu-ctrlr = ansible and k8s controller.